 Hospital Authority welcomes Policy Address

 "Once again, we are very thankful for the Government's strong commitment and resolve towards promoting healthcare for the community as demonstrated in the Policy Address.
-The Authority will diligently implement all the initiatives outlined in the Address," Professor Leong added.
+The Authority shall diligently follow up on the steer and the direction, while at the same time take into account the views expressed by front-line staff during the recent visits to public hospitals by the Secretary for Food and Health, Professor Sophia Chan," Professor Leong added.